Clemens Kapuuo: Death

-Kapuuo was assassinated by two gunmen in the black township of Katutura on 27 March 1978, with both SWAPO and the South African authorities blaming each other.
+Kapuuo was assassinated by two gunmen in the black township of Katutura on 27 March 1978, with both SWAPO and the South African authorities blaming each other of involvement.
 His killing led to violent clashes between Herero and Ovambo communities in Katutura and Okakarara.
 SWAPO activist Axel Johannes was detained, tortured, and falsely accused, despite evidence that he was not in Windhoek at the time.

 Kapuuo's assassination derailed the United Nations peace process and provided justification for South Africa's military crackdown on SWAPO.
 The incident also contributed to the downfall of South African Prime Minister John Vorster and the rise of P.W.
 Botha's militarized government.
-At his death he was described by the media as a "popular moderate and leader of the multiracial Democratic Turnhalle Alliance".
+At his death, Kapuuo was described by the media as a "popular moderate and leader of the multiracial Democratic Turnhalle Alliance".

 Kapuuo is buried alongside Hosea Kutako in the traditionally Herero town of Okahandja.
 Over 10,000 members of the Herero tribe attended his burial, despite fears that the cemetery was mined.
-In 1999, Herero paramount chief Kuaima Riruako urged the Truth and Reconciliation Commission of South Africa to investigate Kapuuo's death as they had done with killed SWAPO activist Anton Lubowski.
+In 1999, Herero paramount chief Kuaima Riruako urged the Truth and Reconciliation Commission of South Africa to investigate the assassination of Kapuuo as they had done with killed SWAPO activist Anton Lubowski.